gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 ![Rust debugging example](../images/RustDebug.gif)

 So, basically in this video we:
-1. Then, go to the debug menu and select "Add Configuration..."
+1. Go to the debug menu and select "Add Configuration..."
 2. Next, in the dropdown choose "GDB: Launch Program"
 3. Go to the `Cargo.toml` file and find the name of the program.
 4. Modify the target field and change it to `${workspaceFolder}/target/debug/<PROGRAM_NAME>` where `<PROGRAM_NAME>` is the name of the program under the name field in the `Cargo.toml` file.